Privacy Policy

 What types of personal data do we collect and where do we get it from?

-We have developed and provide access to healthcare providers throughout the world our software known as Upvio, our software known as FaceVitals, and our mobile app.
+We have developed and provide access to organisations and businesses throughout the world (including healthcare providers, wellness service providers and other organisations) our software known as Upvio, our software known as VitalsAI, our mobile app, our AI enabled modules known as (i) Vitals AI (a camera-based tool that provides physiological and wellness insights); and (ii) Empathic AI (a computer-vision based tool that provides emotional / behavioural insights) (together, the ‘AI Tools’).
 There may also be other Services we provide that are not listed here but where we do so, the provisions contained within this policy shall apply to our collection and use of your personal data.

 We collect, use, store and transfer different kinds of personal data about you which is vital for us to provide you with our Services.
 For further information about the types of personal data we collect and where we obtain it from, please see Schedule 3.